Walking in Memphis: Composition

 Soon after returning to New York City, Cohn began constructing the melody for "Walking in Memphis" on his guitar:The music for 'Walking in Memphis', except for the bridge, is really just the same thing over and over again.
 It's an attempt to keep things simple so that the narrative is what the listener focuses on.
 The story keeps changing; it goes from one scenario to another, all following the thread of my elation, described in the lyric 'Walking with my feet ten feet off of Beale'.
 What's being expressed is my love of music and the spiritual transformation I've always felt through it.

-Cohn didn't think the song worked on the guitar and so switched to his piano, at which point the process started to flow.
-In an interview with Songwriting Magazine, he said:
+Cohn did not think the song worked on the guitar and so switched to his piano, at which point the process started to flow.
+In an interview with Songwriting Magazine, Cohn said while working on "Walking in Memphis" he felt as if he'd "turned a corner as a songwriter" and was confident in the song's structure beginning with vocals and piano and slowly adding the full band before returning to vocals and piano for the conclusion.

-Me and the piano, that’s all I cared about.
-I knew that I had turned a corner as a songwriter when I wrote that song because it worked so well without any adornment.
-It begins with me alone.
-Slowly it builds, the rhythm comes and goes, and towards the end of the song there’s no band again.